 After thousands of garment workers rallied across Phnom Penh last week to renew demands for higher wages, eight of the world’s leading fashion retailers said they are willing to pay more for clothes made in Cambodia.
 In a move that labor-rights groups call “unprecedented,” C&A, H&M, N Brown Group, New Look, Next, Primark, Tchibo, and Zara’s parent company, Inditex, sent a letter to Cambodian Deputy Prime Minister Keat Chhon pledging to pay higher prices for Cambodian goods to ensure a “fair living wage.”

-“Workers in all production countries have the right to a fair living wage,” the letter, dated September 18, read.
+“Workers in all production countries have the right to a fair living wage,”, dated September 18, read.
 “To ensure this, we expect an assured, inclusive and consistently applied national collective bargaining process between the legitimate parties within the labour market.
 This process must allow consideration of suggestions brought to the bargaining table by all parties, including the labor, employer, and government representatives.”

 Although the brands stopped short of committing to a monthly pay of at least $177 (up from the current minimum wage of $100), they acknowledged that an “assured, inclusive, and consistently applied national collective bargaining process” was overdue.